 LTV changes when either the value of the property or the value of the loan changes.

-The value of your property will fluctuate due to natural market pressures.
+If you’re a homeowner, the value of your property fluctuates with natural market pressures.
 If you thought the value of your home increased significantly since your last appraisal, you could have another appraisal done.
-You could also potentially increase your property’s value through remodels or additions.
+You could also potentially increase your home value through remodels or additions.

-The balance of your loan should decrease over time, as you make monthly mortgage payments.
-And this will lower your LTV.
-If you made a larger payment toward your mortgage, that would of course significantly lower your LTV.
+The balance of your loan should decrease over time as you make monthly mortgage payments, and this will lower your LTV.
+If you made a large payment toward your mortgage, that would significantly lower your LTV.

 Whether through an increase in your property value or by reducing the loan, decreasing your LTV provides you with at least two possible money-saving options: removal of PMI and refinancing to a lower rate.